Nude swimming: Germany

-Mixed gender nude swimming in lakes, rivers and beaches following WWI was part of the social liberalization in the Weimar Republic.
-Some swimmers were part of the organized naturist movement, others sought only an escape from economic and political turmoil.
+Mixed gender nude swimming in lakes, rivers and on sea beaches following World War I was part of the social liberalization in the Weimar Republic.
+Some swimmers were part of the organized naturist movement (Freikörperkultur), others sought only an escape from economic and political turmoil.
 Economic problems had eliminated support for swimming pools and other recreational facilities, these needs being replaced by "wild swimming" in natural bodies of water.

 In planning for the 1976 Summer Olympics in Montreal, the West German swim coach suggested that men's events be nude, which cut seconds from their times.
 The suggestion was not taken seriously by Olympic officials.

 Greece

 In the 1870s, sea bathing at the Athenian seafront was an activity dominated by working class men who swam naked.
 With the beginning of the 20th century, resorts for the middle class were established, a transition which was at odds with male nudity.
 This was dealt with by having separate male and female bathing areas, but these became difficult to enforce.
 In the 1910s, mixed gender bathing began, and became actual swimming away from shore rather that wading.
 Female beach attire became "semi-nude" by the standard of prior years, exposing women's arms and legs.